budkit/budkit-docs/README.md

 =====

 The PHP documentation generator that uses your existing source code!
 Based on the awesome [Docco](http://jashkenas.github.com/docco/) Javascript documentation generator (but with improvements for PHP!).
-This package builds on the work [xeoncross/pocco](http://github.com/xeoncross/pocco) .
-Differences between this and the former, is the use of a fork of a much more complete Token Reflection library to process source files.
-See [livingstone/reflector](http://github.com/livingstone/reflector)
+This package builds on the work by [xeoncross/pocco](http://github.com/xeoncross/pocco) .
+Differences between this and the former, is the use of a much more complete Token Reflection library (See [livingstone/reflector](http://github.com/livingstone/reflector)) to process source files, and [erusev/parsedown](http://github.com/erusev/parsedown) to process annotations.
+This means you can have add markdown to your PHP source code docblocks

 ##Dependencies

 - php >= 5.4.0
 - [livingstone/reflector](http://github.com/livingstonef/reflector) : "*"
-- "erusev/parsedown": "*"
+- erusev/parsedown : "*"

 ## Example